Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Lensed kilonova counterparts: lightcurves and observing strategy

 \subsection{Overview of kilonova models}

 We use the recent kilonova light curve models from \citet{Nicholl2021}.
-This model, implemented within the Modular Open Source Fitter for Transients \citep[\textsc{mosfit};][]{Guillochon2018}, includes three ejecta components of low, high and intermediate opacity, representing the polar dynamical, tidal dynamical, and post-merger (wind) ejecta, respectively.
+These models, implemented within the Modular Open Source Fitter for Transients \citep[{\sc mosfit};][]{Guillochon2018}, include low, high and intermediate opacity ejecta components, representing the polar dynamical, tidal dynamical, and post-merger (wind) ejecta, respectively.
 The mass and velocity of each component is determined for a given binary configuration (chirp mass, mass ratio, and tidal deformability) using fits by \citet{Dietrich2017} and \citet{Coughlin2019} to numerical merger simulations.

-The luminosity is then computed using the r-process decay heating rate \citep{Korobkin2012} with time-dependent thermalisation efficiency \citep{Barnes2016} and the \citet{Arnett1982} photon diffusion approximation.
+The luminosity is computed using the r-process decay heating rate \citep{Korobkin2012} with time-dependent thermalisation efficiency \citep{Barnes2016} and the \citet{Arnett1982} photon diffusion approximation.
 Further details of the r-process decay luminosity in \textsc{mosfit} are provided by \citet{Villar2017}.
-The \citet{Nicholl2021} models also include a viewing angle dependence based on \citet{Darbha2020}, and an additional luminosity source from cooling emission of a `cocoon', shock-heated by a GRB jet escaping the ejecta, following \citet{Piro2018}.
-At a given time and wavelength, the apparent magnitude is calculated by summing blackbody spectral energy distributions for each component, adjusting for cosmological expansion at the specified redshift, and convolving with the appropriate bandpass.
+The \citeauthor{Nicholl2021} models also include a viewing angle dependence based on \citet{Darbha2020}, and an additional luminosity source from cooling emission of a `cocoon', shock-heated by a GRB jet escaping the ejecta, following \citet{Piro2018}.
+At a given time and wavelength, the apparent magnitude is calculated by summing blackbody spectral energy distributions for each component, adjusting for cosmological expansion at the specified redshift, and convolving with the transmission curve of the respective optical/near-infrared filters.